-Presented by Camila Galaz, Time, After Time is the outcome of a series of critical and practical workshops organised by new platform Free Association.
+Presented by video artist Camila Galaz, Time, After Time is the outcome of a series of critical and practical workshops organised by publishing platform Free Association.

 Presented in partnership with Free Association and Schoolhouse Studios.
 Supported by the Molonglo Group.

-Free Association is a platform for workshops and publishing through the expanded fields of fiction, poetry, critical theory, philosophy and art criticism.
+Free Association is a platform for workshops, public programming and publishing through the expanded fields of fiction, poetry, critical theory, philosophy and art criticism.
 Each workshop series covers theory and practice, through group discussion, close reading, exercises, excursions, digressions, field work and practical workshopping.
 Students are assigned homework after each workshop to develop final works for presentation and publication.

 Free Association is organised by Anita Spooner and Chantelle Mitchell.